segunda/zombie/README.md

 [Dex Screener](https://dexscreener.com/smartbch/0x8e5edb62775c1cd003804ec2a8242e5e0393876b)

-_This is not an investment advice or recommendation._
+_This is not an investment advice or recommendation.
+Give a 💩_

 ----------------------------------------------------------------------------------------------